 Financial help if you’re between 22 and Age Pension age and looking for work.
 It’s also for when you’re sick or injured and can’t do your usual work or study for a short time.

-A fortnightly supplement if you give additional daily care to someone who has a disability, serious illness, or is frail aged.
+For people who give additional daily care to someone with a disability, medical condition, or and adult who is frail aged.

 Financial help if you’re 24 or younger and a student or Australian Apprentice, or 21 or younger and looking for work.

 Check to see if you’re eligible for other support:

 - use Payment and Service Finder to find, estimate and compare payments, and locate services